sjvermeu/pmcs/README.md

 pmcs will use SCAP data streams by bundling the XCCDF, OVAL, CPE (and in the future other protocols as well) for each target based on a prepared definition, and offering the SCAP data stream as a single HTTP(S) resource.
+It is however no hard requirement that the data is in SCAP data stream format: we can easily just pass OVAL files and use those as long as they are "contained".

 Local SCAP scanners pull the SCAP data stream(s) needed for the system, based on a set of system parameters (hostname, domainname, platform, class and generic